LSEG-API-Samples/Example.RDP.Python.ESGGraphPlot/README.md

-# Using EDP API to request ESG data on Jupyter Notebook
+# Using RDP API to request ESG data on Jupyter Notebook

 ## Introduction

 Environmental, Social and Governance (ESG) is a set of standards for a company's operations that investors use to evaluate corporate behavior, determine the future financial performance and decide whether it will be beneficial to invest in a company or not.
 The ESG information from Refinitiv enables our clients to benchmark, compare and integrate extra-financial information into their investment processes to identify companies with quality management and reduced risk exposure.
 Please refer to the [ESG Learning Section](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis/learning?content=62732&type=learning_material_item) on the [Developer Community](https://developers.refinitiv.com/) for more details about the ESG data and its coverage provided by Refinitiv.

 This example will demonstrate how we can retrieve [ESG data](https://developers.refinitiv.com/content/edp-esg-quick-start-video) from [Refinitiv Data Platform (RDP)](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis/learning?content=62732&type=learning_material_item).
-We will be using Python with EDP API to request ESG data on the [Jupyter Notebook](https://jupyter.org/index.html).
+We will be using Python with RDP API to request ESG data on the [Jupyter Notebook](https://jupyter.org/index.html).
 The notebook allows the user to create and share documents that contain live code, narrative text, visualizations and we can also plot the graph on the notebook.

 The Jupyter Notebook with Python codes will be provided on GitHub.